bmcurutan/SearcherOfTheYelp/README.md

 - [x] Added loading icon on businesses list page
 - [x] Abstracted search settings into a separate model to hide implementation details.
 There's a singleton which can be later developed to save settings across the app instead of re-entering them every time.
 Assumptions: Default search term is "Restaurants" (as in the mock), and filters are reset when there's a new search.
 - [x] Search action on default search term "Restaurants" if UISearchBar text is cleared.
-= [x] Added "No Results Found" cell if there are no businesses returned from the search or filter results.
+- [x] Added "No Results Found" cell if there are no businesses returned from the search or filter results.
+- [x] Based on the search term implementation, don't need to just search for restaurants; can also search for other places, like "Store"

 Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):